 Can humans get chronic wasting disease?

 Although there are no documented cases of CWD in humans, the jury is still out on whether it is possible for humans to become infected.
-There is some evidence that other prion diseases (like mad cow disease) might spread to humans by eating infected meat, so it is better to be safe than sorry.
+There are other prion diseases (like mad cow disease) that can spread to humans by eating infected meat, so it is still better to be safe than sorry (especially if you are consuming wild game meat).

 Can dogs and cats get chronic wasting disease?

 There are no documented cases of dogs being infected with CWD (but this doesn’t mean it’s impossible).
 Cats, on the other hand, can be infected with CWD.
-Be cautious; if you feed your pets raw food, definitely don’t feed them the brain, spinal cord, lymph nodes, or spleen.
+If you come across a carcass on your outdoor adventures, do your best to keep your pets out of it.

 What is the impact of CWD on wildlife?